fintech8566/choros/README.md

 # chóros

-A blockchain solution for room reservation.
+A blockchain solution for room reservations.

 ## Appearance